WICG/canvas-color-space/CanvasColorSpaceProposal.md

    * This color space uses the same primaries as the sRGB color space.
    * This color space has a linear transfer function that supports arbitrary pixel values, in particular, values outside of the range [0, 1].
 * Note that gradients will be physically uniform, and thus will not match gradients in an "srgb" canvas
-* Note that pixel values written by WebGL shaders are now in a space with a linear transfer function, and will not necessarily match those of an "srgb" canvas.
+* Note that pixel values written to WebGL draw buffers are now in a space with a linear transfer function, and will not necessarily match those of an "srgb" canvas.

 #### The pixelFormat context creation attribute
 The pixelFormat attributes specifies the numeric types to be used for storing pixel values.
 * Support for "8-8-8-8" is mandatory.
 All other formats ar optional.
 * When an unsupported format is requested, the format shall fall back to "8-8-8-8".
 * Float values outside of [0,1] range can be used to represent colors outside of the chosen color gamut.
-This allows float pixel formats to represent all possible colors and brightness levels.
+This allows float pixel formats to represent any color gamut and brightness level (up to floating point precision and range).
 * How values outside of [0,1] are displayed depends on the capabilites of the device and output display.
    * Standard dynamic range devices should clamp these values to [0, 1].
    * For high dynamic range devices, pixel value of (2,2,2) in the "linear-srgb" color space should be should be twice as bright as (1,1,1).